 The Stewards' Charitable Trust was formally established by the governing body of the Regatta in June 1988.
 The principal objective of the Trust was to provide funds to encourage and support young people (still receiving education or undergoing training) to row or scull.

 The Trust’s emphasis has always been to support schemes that help develop the sport of rowing among boys and girls at ‘grass roots level’.
 More than thirty different projects have been supported during this period, some spanning a number of years and others being one-off schemes.
 These projects range from a major funding of the A.R.A.’s Project Oarsome scheme to supporting the rebirth of the Ball Cup Races for smaller schools.
-The Trust contributes annually to The Rowing Foundation and has funded ARA safety posters and videos.
-Donations have been made to many specific causes such as adaptive rowing, the British Universities Sports Association, the River & Rowing Museum, London Youth Rowing, the Mark Lees Foundation, an Imperial College London Biodynamics project and the Watermen’s Foundation, to assist young apprentices.
+The Trust contributes annually to The Rowing Foundation and donations have been made to many specific causes such as adaptive rowing, the British Universities Sports Association, the River & Rowing Museum, London Youth Rowing, the Mark Lees Foundation, an Imperial College London Biodynamics project and the Watermen’s Foundation, to assist young apprentices.

-The Trust is current disbursing around £300,000 each year to these charitable causes.
+The Trust is currently disbursing around £250,000 each year to these charitable causes.

-The Trust receives the bulk of its money from substantial annual donations made by Henley Royal Regatta and its trading arm, Henley Royal Regatta Limited, but also benefits from the generosity of other donors, both corporate and individual, including several members of the Stewards’ Enclosure.
+The Trust receives the bulk of its money from donations made by Henley Royal Regatta and its trading arm, Henley Royal Regatta Limited, but also benefits from the generosity of other donors, both corporate and individual, including several Members of the Stewards’ Enclosure.

 Chairman of the Trustees